-Enable whitelist When this checkbox is selected, you will enable the whitelist so that MMS services to be excluded from the analysis can be added to it.
+eckbox is selected, you will enable the whitelist so that MMS services to rom the analysis can be added to it. -- --

 It is possible to Add or Delete MMS services to be whitelisted by clicking on the corresponding buttons.

 The Select all button makes it possible to select all services found in the whitelist to Delete them in a single operation.